Hey, I’m a coach!

 ~ David Peoples

-Do I need a Procrastination coach?
+Do I need a procrastination coach?

 Unlike a lazy person who has no intention of completing the assigned task, a procrastinator intends to do the task but keeps postponing it to later.
 In some cases, the procrastinator ends up not completing the task at all.